 Even if you're a solopreneur, this applies to you.
 After all, you're wearing all the hats, right?

 Next, focus on platform-specific training.
 Each social network has its quirks and best practices.
-Social media posts that work on Instagram might fall flat on LinkedIn.
+What works on Instagram might fall flat on LinkedIn.

 Don't forget about crisis management.
 Run through potential scenarios.
 How would you handle a negative comment spiral?
 A product mishap?
-Practice makes perfect.
+Practice is key.

 Here's a key point: emphasize the power of pause.
 Teach your team (or remind yourself) to think twice before posting.
 That extra moment can save you from a world of trouble.